zomux/multiagents-web/docs/workshop.md

 | 17:00 | 17:20 | 20 mins  | Oral Presentation - Paper 3   |
 | 17:20 | 17:30 | 10 mins  | Award & Closing Remarks       |

-## Invited Speakers

-We will announce the list of invited speakers soon.

-Questions for the panels:  `coming soon`

 ## Attendance